rule

 Text 58

-For those who have taken to the shelter of the lotus buds of the feet, that are like a boat, the feet that for the greatest are the refuge of supreme piety famed for opposing Mura [the demon], are they the Supreme Abode [of Vaikunthha] where none of the material miseries are found and is, with every step taken, the ocean of material existence [as the water in] a calf's hoofprint [compare 10.1: 5-7 and 10.2: 30].
+For those who have taken to the shelter of the lotus buds of the feet that are like a boat, the feet that for the greatest even are the refuge of the supreme piety famed for opposing Mura [the demon], constitute these feet the Supreme Abode [of Vaikunthha] where none of the material miseries are found and is with them, with every step taken, the ocean of material existence [not more than the water in] a calf's hoof-print [compare 10.1: 5-7 and 10.2: 30].
 (Vedabase)

 Text 59